R3dbu11wings/se_project_spots/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+Thoughout the project i used techniques to build the site layout.
+Using flexbox, fonts, backgrounds, media integration, and organizing the project using BEM to create a clean responsive design.

 **Figma**